-In February 2018, Netflix will launch their latest original series, Altered Carbon - a detective story set in the distant future where technology has rendered death irrelevant.
-As part of a tiered launch for the show, Netflix engaged Kamp to tease the title at CES, the global epicenter of consumer technology.
+In February 2018, Netflix launched their latest original series, Altered Carbon - a detective story set in the distant future where technology has rendered death irrelevant.
+As part of a tiered launch for the show, Netflix teased the title at CES, the global epicenter of consumer technology.

 In order to cut through the noise, Kamp & Netflix brought Pyschasec, the fictional technology company that the series centered on, to life in an unlisted booth at CES.